aoustry/dualACOPFsolver/readme.md

 # Numerical experiments

-Executing the file main.py will run the numerical experiments presented in the paper "A. Oustry, C. D'Ambrosio, L. Liberti, M. Ruiz, The dual ACOPF as a sparse and unconstrained nonsmooth optimization problem".
+Executing the file main.py will run the numerical experiments presented in the paper "A. Oustry, C. D'Ambrosio, L. Liberti, M. Ruiz, The dual ACOPF as a sparse and unconstrained nonsmooth optimization problem" (under review).
 Executing the file stats.py produces the full result table.

 ---------------------------------------------------------------------------------------
 Researchers affiliated with